renovatebot/renovate/docs/usage/mend-hosted/hosted-apps-config.md

 This documentation page covers all non-default Renovate behavior of these Mend-hosted apps and is a supplement to the CLI documentation.

 Logs for all Renovate jobs by the Mend-hosted apps are available through the [Mend Developer Portal](https://developer.mend.io).
-Accessing such logs can assist users to understand the config which has been applied.
+Accessing such logs can assist users to understand the config that has been applied.

 <!-- prettier-ignore -->
 !!! note